Andy-Shao/DHAuDS/README.md

-# A Dynamic and Heterogeneous Audio Domain Shift (DHAuDS) for Test-time Adaptation on Audio Classification
+# A Dynamic and Heterogeneous Audio Domain Shift (DHAuDS) Benchmark for Test-time Adaptation on Audio Classification

 ## Software Environment